 KLM Properties Inc was chosen as Finalist for Best of Morgantown Real Estate Agency and at the same time our real estate agent Rebecca “Becky” Rees was chosen as Finalist for Best of Morgantown Real Estate Agent.

-You can find us under the “House+Home” section under best Real Estate Agency.
-And don’t forget to check the best Real Estate Agent as well.
+You can also find us under the “House+Home” section under Best Real Estate Agency and Best Real Estate Agent when you explore the BoM website.

 PLACES TO VISIT- WHILE FINDING HOMES FOR SALE IN MORGANTOWN, WV